Cream-streaked Ladybird Harmonia quadripunctata

 .....

 The Cream-streaked Ladybird first arrived in Britain during the 1930's and has since spread outwards from it's original colonisation site in Suffolk, to reach both Wales and Scotland.
-This large tree-dwelling Ladybird frequents forested areas where Scots Pine grows.
-The examples shown were found in March and April 2006 at Sherwood Pines and Budby Common near Edwinstowe.
-Further observations during 2006 have shown that it is a relatively common species in forested areas.
-A recently emerged adult is shown in the lower two photographs, showing a complete lack of any red pigmentation at this stage (early August).
+This fairly large, tree-dwelling Ladybird frequents forested areas where Scots Pine grows.
+Observations carried out since 2006, have shown that it is a relatively common species in forested areas, but we have recorded this Ladybird near Pines in urban areas.

 .....